 The notions of flow and punctuation, as well as those of positive and negative space play a central role in Thomas’ work.
 These ideas are exemplified in the artists Marginalia series, in which Thomas repurposes offcuts from the making of his ‘Illuminated Manuscript’ series, elevating the potentially overlooked fragments by arranging them amongst the starkness of a sculptural “blank page”.
 These works, which could be considered as painterly poems, will hang in the installation.
 They investigate the importance of negative space in the disciplines of both visual art and poetry, or perhaps more simply, a testament to looking closely at what is around us so as not to automatically discard what we might think of as worthless or superfluous.
 The pieces are cast in clear silicon, a material which is recurrent in Thomas’ practice, the catalysed nature of the material gives a sense of something being held still in time, paused during a moment of undoing.

-The final work in the installation, will be new pieces from Thomas’ series of intricate new sculptures titled ‘Rooftop Poems’ (2019).
+The final work in the installation, was a new piece from Thomas’ series of intricate new sculptures titled ‘Rooftop Poems’ (2019).
 These works take their lead from the ‘Marginalia’ series, in that they also seek to place the overlooked into an elaborate display structure.
 The sculptures are inspired by the rooftop billboards of Mexico City, where Thomas currently lives and works, which often stand blank awaiting rental.
 Thomas is intrigued by the contradictory scale and prominent placement of the structures in relation to the quietness of the void of their blank “message”.
-In ‘Rooftop Poems’, Thomas exaggerates this muted quality by reducing the scale of the billboards down, adorning them with fragments of paper palettes which Thomas uses to paint his large scale ‘Illuminated Manuscripts’.
+In ‘Rooftop Poems’, Thomas exaggerated this muted quality by reducing the scale of the billboards down, adorning them with fragments of paper palettes which Thomas uses to paint his large scale ‘Illuminated Manuscripts’.

-His recent solo show at VITRINE, London, is reviewed in Frieze Magazine, March 2020.
+His then recent solo show at VITRINE, London, was reviewed in Frieze Magazine, March 2020.
 This exhibition and his presentation at Frieze Sculpture, 2019, were also both featured in The Financial Times (FT Weekend, Collecting).

 Charlie Godet Thomas (b.1985, London.
 British–Bermudian) currently lives and works in Mexico City.
 He studied a BA in Fine Art (Sculpture) at Manchester School of Art (2009) and an MA in Fine Art (Sculpture) at the Royal College of Art, London (2014).